Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 Select electors for each claim and add the claim to the assignments of the selected elector, according to the defined strategy.

 SIDE effects: the claimElectors and claimNullifiers Merkles will be created as as side effect of asigning the electors.
-It will be done

 **Request**